 Journal Entries are Due Each Week with the Readings.
 For Module 1: Betts, submit a three-sentence summary for each chapter.
 There are multiple chapters per part.
 For Module 2: Lebow and Module 3: Wagner, submit a three-sentence summary for each chapter AND a three-to-six sentence application of something that you learned from the chapter to a current event or a historical event.
 Each module's journal is worth 10 points.
-See the rubric in Blackboard (on the Assignments and Grading page) for more details about how to write a successful Journal Response.
+See the rubric (linked on the web) in the Assignments and Grading section of the syllabus for more details about how to write a successful Journal Response.
 As you will see in the rubric, there are 5 criteria and 4 levels of achievement, and thus a half-point granularity to equal 10 points total for the journal.